Fury3K/AudioScholar-static/docs/SRS-MarkdownVersion/SRS-MD.md

     -   The Recommendation Module is running and ready to perform content analysis.
     -   The ID of the lecture recording (or summary) to be analyzed is available.
 -   **Normal Flow:**
-1. The LearningMaterialRecommenderService initiates the analysis, receiving the lecture recording (or summary) ID as input.
+1. The Recommendation Module initiates the analysis, receiving the lecture recording (or summary) ID as input.
 2. The module retrieves the lecture summary from the database using the provided ID.
 3. The module extracts the topics and keywords that were already generated and stored within the Summary object during the summarization process (Module 2.3).
 4. The module prepares these keywords and topics to be used for formulating search queries for the learning material recommendations.